sfvicente/RestApiBestPractices/Docs/HTTPStatusCodes.md

 <br><br>

-### Always use `410 Gone` for resources that have been permanently removed and will not be available again.
+### Always use `410 Gone` for resources that have been permanently removed and will not be available again
 Use the `410 Gone` status code when a resource has been permanently removed from the server and is no longer available.
 This informs the client that the resource once existed but has been intentionally removed and will not be restored.